 Program Evaluation: Systematic collection and analysis of information related to the design, implementation, and outcomes of a fellow education program, for the purpose of monitoring and improving the quality and effectiveness of the program.

-Program Information Form (PIF): Also knows the the accreditation application.
+Program Information Form (PIF): Also known as the accreditation application.
 The document completed by the program director for initial accreditation.
 The document is a compilation of information that reflects the current status of the educational program and is used to demonstrate substantial compliance with the program requirements.
 Also known as the initial program application.

 Program Requirements: Document approved by the subspecialties and Board.
 Program requirements contain both the UCNS common program requirements and content subspecialty-specific information.